 This is a no-nonsense guide to help you get prepared for the AWS Certified DevOps Engineer Professional exam.
 I try to keep it short and on point so you don’t have to waste your time and helps you focus on the right services which are covered in the exam.

-- AWS Certified DevOps Engineer Professional exam overview
+Who should take the AWS Certified DevOps Engineer – Professional (DOP-C02) exam?

-According to AWS, they recommend you to have the following prerequisites prior to taking the exam:
+According to AWS, they recommend you have the following prerequisites prior to taking the exam:

-- Two or more years’ experience provisioning, operating and managing AWS environments
+- Two or more years of experience provisioning, operating, and managing AWS environments

 - Good working knowledge of AWS core services